rutgers-apl/TaskProf2/README.md

 The parallelism in parallelism_profile.csv has increased to 216.3.

-Similarly, the speedup of the program on TBB without TaskProf shell would have increased 3.85X to after executing,
+Similarly, the speedup of the program on TBB without TaskProf2 shell would have increased 3.85X to after executing,

 	time ./detect_primes_tasks 0 10000000 10000

 ## Task creation overhead

-We demonstrate how TaskProf highlights task creation overheads using a test program.
-In the shell with TaskProf
+We demonstrate how TaskProf2 highlights task creation overheads using a test program.
+In the shell with TaskProf2

         cd <ART_ROOT>/tests/sched_overhead/
 	make